jromerolara/Getting-and-Cleaning-Data-Final-Project/README.md

 The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
 The variable in the data Y indicates activity type the subjects performed during recording.

 ## Procesing Script
 The file run_analysis.R contains the code to process raw data acocring to the Instrucions provided.
-It has been uploaded to this repository at the following url:
+It has been uploaded to this repository at the following url: https://github.com/jromerolara/Getting-and-Cleaning-Data-Final-Project/blob/master/run_analysis.R

 ### Tidy dataset

-After all processin occurs the
+After all processing occurs via the run_analysis.R file, the code outputs a file named: "tidyDataSet.txt", which you may find @
 The new generated dataset contained variables calculated based on the mean and standard deviation.
 Each row of the dataset is an average of each activity type for all subjects.